 Now is the time to put the harness on your pup.
 But first, you need to have some patience and be a little observant.
 Use the harness to touch the fur of your dog and note how he reacts to it.
 If the dog doesn’t respond negatively, that shows he will get along with the harness pretty well.

 Put the harness on your dog through the front.
 It would help if you were also standing in front of the dog while doing so.
 But remember, if the dog tries to move back, it’s a sign of rejection.
 In this case, take the harness off, don’t try to force it on the dog.
-Give your pooch some time and try again until the harness is accepted.
+Give your puppy some time and try again until the harness is accepted.
 And once your dog finally does, ensure the harness is comfortable on the dog’s skin.

 Note: Puppies may react by biting the harness once it is put on them.
 So, if you see that happening, try to discourage your dog from doing so.
 You can offer some treats to help take his mind off the harness.